boldbi/boldbi-docker/docs/single-image.md

-## Run `Bold BI` via `docker-compose`
+## Run single container `Bold BI` via `docker-compose`

  This quick-start guide demonstrates how to use Compose to set up and run Bold BI.
-Before starting, make sure you have [Compose installed](https://docs.docker.com/compose/install/)
+Before starting, make sure you have installed [Compose](https://docs.docker.com/compose/install/)

 ## Define the Project
   1. Create an empty project directory.<br/>
   You can name the directory something easy for you to remember.
-This directory is the context for your application image.
-The directory should only contain resources to build that image.<br/>
+This directory is the context for your application image.<br/>
-  This project directory contains a docker-compose.yml file which is complete in itself for a good starter BoldBI project.This project directory contains a `docker-compose.yml` file which is complete in itself for a good starter BoldBI project.
+  This project directory should contains a `docker-compose.yml` file which is complete in itself for a good starter BoldBI project.

   > **Tip:**
     You can use either a `.yml` or `.yaml` extension for this file.
-They both work.
+They both works well.

   2. Change into your project directory.<br/>
   For example, if you named your directory `my_boldbi`: